Simplon-hdf/p2p_nestJS_VNS/README.md

 Create an API that allows to interact with a database and manage a few entities by modifying routes thanks to a controller and tools like Postman.

 ## **2. Detailed content**
-We had to create two different type of content :
+We had to create two different type of content:
 - Visible content that can be read by everyone (ex: chapters, lessons).
 - Managing content that organize and restrict (ex: tag, permissions).

 ### **Visible content**
-Currently, there is only three content that students and trainers can read :
+Currently, there is only three content that students and trainers can read:
 - **Training**: Each training contains one or more chapters and has a title and a completion gauge, increasing depending of the number of chapters completed.
 - **Chapters**: Each chapters contains one or more lessons.
 It also has a title, a description and a duration.
 - **Lessons**: Defined with a title, a goal (what's the objective of the lesson) and a subject (what you'll learn in that lesson).